Be their biggest champion

 What are Milestones?

 Milestones are new skills children learn as they grow.
 Milestones are helpful signs that show how your child is learning to play, talk, act, think, and move.
-Your child’s pediatrician looks at what most children are able to do by a certain age.
-Milestones are organized into 4 areas.
+Your child’s healthcare provider looks at what most children are able to do by a certain age.

 Feelings & Relationships